Norwegian Ruck March

 The Ranger Challenge team competes against other teams across the brigade.
 The event consists of ruck marching, one rope bridge, land navigation, and multiple challenges at every stop.
 The team is made up of the most high speed cadets fighting to prove that they are more prepared and better trained than the other schools.
 They train every morning and most evenings, often for hours, preparing to out perform the other school's teams.

-A group of dedicated cadets, ran by SFC Baxter, along with Cadet Ellis, gather every Tuesday from 6-8 to integrate precision pistol shooting and competition rifle.
+A group of dedicated cadets, ran by SFC Arbic, along with a Cadet OIC and NCOIC, gather every Tuesday from 6-8 to integrate precision pistol shooting and competition rifle.
 Cadets enjoy not only the camaraderie, but also the thrill of enhancing their military careers.
 Each Tuesday night participants utilize the Armory drill floor to practice and hone in their accuracy and skills.
 Currently the Armory has 40 small bore .22 caliber lanes, which is the largest on campus range in the NCAA.

 Color Guard is in charge of presenting, protecting, and retrieving the colors that symbolize those who have fallen for the prevention of freedom and for those who still fight for freedom today.
 A club designed to represent the Boiler Battalion through honor, duty, and selfless service.